-Heat 1-2 tablespoon olive oil in a large skillet over medium high heat.
+Make filling: Heat 1-2 tablespoon olive oil in a large skillet over medium-high heat.
 Saute the onion, stirring until tender, about 5 minutes, add garlic and cook 2 more minutes.
-Turn skillet to medium ( or medium low) and add the mushrooms and add salt pepper and Itialian seasoning, and saute until they release their liquid and are cooked through, about 10 minutes.
+Turn skillet to medium ( or medium-low) and add the mushrooms and add salt pepper and Italian seasoning, and saute until the mushrooms release their liquid and this evaporates, about 10 minutes.
 Add the chopped spinach and wilt and mix to combine, adding a splash of water if needed.
 Cook-off any liquid.
 Adjust salt to your taste.

-While these are cooking, make the Smoky Red Pepper sauce.
-Add the diced tomatoes ( and juices) to the blender and add the drained roasted pepper.
+While the filling is cooking, make the Smoky Red Pepper sauce: Add the diced tomatoes (and juices) to the blender and add the drained roasted pepper.
 Add 2 tablespoons olive oil, salt, pepper, smoked paprika, cumin and Italian herbs.
 Blend until creamy and smooth.
-If the sauce is too thick to get motor running add a little water ( a tablespoon at a time) just to get it going.
+If the sauce is too thick to get motor running, add a little water (a tablespoon at a time) just to get it going.
 Taste.
 It should have a sweet smoky flavor.

-Prep the two tubes of polenta. ( Remember to taste it) It’s easiest to cut the tube in half.
+Prep the two tubes of polenta if using store-bought.
+(Remember to taste it) It’s easiest to cut the tube in half.
 Then in quarters, so each quarter yields 3 equal slices.
 So 12 slices each from each tube about 3/4 inch thick.

-Spray a 9×13 inch baking dish with olive oil.
-Place 2/3 cup sauce on the bottom, coating evenly.
+Assemble: Spray a 9×13 inch baking dish with olive oil.
+Place 1/2-2/3 cup sauce on the bottom, coating bottom evenly.
 Add the first layer of polenta.
 Top with all the filling, spreading it out evenly.
 Dot with spoonfuls of ricotta.
 Sprinkle lightly with salt, pepper and nutmeg.
 Top with shredded cheese.
-Pour 2/3 cup sauce lightly over the cheese.
+Pour 1/2 cup sauce lightly over the cheese.
 Then top with final layer of polenta.
-Pour remaining sauce over top (you may not need all) and using a spatula to coat the polenta evenly.
+Pour sauce over top (you may not need all) and using a spatula , evenly coat the polenta evenly.
 Save the remaining sauce for touching up after your remove the foil.
 You could do this all ahead and refrigerate for 24 hours.